Why Understanding Your Daily Rhythms Is Important

 Many of the physiological underpinnings of an individual’s experience of energy are correlated.
 That is, they change together throughout the day.
 These outputs include the central phase of the master circadian clock or SCN, cortisol, dopamine, blood glucose and triglycerides (literal energy sources!).

-We designed Rhythms based on research about biological rhythms in these systems.
-In particular, we looked at studies of how zeitgebers, powerful cues that influence biological timing, impact circadian (daily) and ultradian (within the day) rhythms in the systems that contribute to subjective experience of energy.
-We turned these studies into rules for how automatically and manually logged activities impact an estimated curve of daily energy - a metric that should match your subjective experience.
+In particular, keep track of your zeitgebers, powerful cues that influence biological timing, impact circadian (daily) and ultradian (within the day) rhythms in the systems that contribute to subjective experience of energy.

 You might want to plan workouts, intense meetings, and the start of deep work for energy peaks.
 Conversely, you might want to plan meals, naps, and light work for energy valleys.